Exploring by bike

 Pop to the shops, explore your local lanes or head off on a freewheeling holiday.

 Your local bike shop can help you find the right bike and keep it running smoothly.
-Freewheel also offer aftercare from local bike shop.
-Or you might find a local charity selling refurbished bikes, like this.
+Freewheel also offer aftercare from a local bike shop.
+Or you might find a local charity selling refurbished bikes, like this bike workshop in Bath.
 If you use a bike for getting to work you could save at least 25% with Cyclescheme.

 If you fancy trying out a folding bike without buying one, you could check out Brompton Subscription, a sort of long-term hire scheme.